14 Best Places for Shopping in London

 Selfridges has been attiring London's fashionistas since the early 1900s.
 Boasting an impressive, columned exterior on Oxford Street, this massive six-floor, 10-acre department store is known for its over-the-top window displays.

 Voted the "Best Department Store in the World" four times, this grandiose shopping mecca has everything you could possibly need.
-The ground floor stocks the must-have items that bring visitors into the store - like purses and cosmetics.
+The ground floor stocks the must-have items that bring visitors into the store—like purses and cosmetics.
 Once inside, shoppers are tempted by the other floors' high-end offerings, which vary from clothes to food to furniture to tech gear.

 Like Harrods, Selfridges is home to numerous restaurants, which makes it easy to enjoy a decadent meal.
 Want to further your experience?
 Book tickets to a film at the on-site cinema.
+This is one of the best places to visit in London, especially on a rainy day.

 Closest Tube Stations: Bond Street, Marble Arch